“You hear the pipes of men, don’t you, but not yet the pipes of earth, the pipes of earth but not yet the pipes of Heaven?” – Chuang-tzu¹

 We can resonate not only with music, but with silence.
-Animal sounds, chatter, traffic, and all the sounds of the modern world can inspire and manipulate the way we move.
+Animal sounds, chatter, traffic, and all the sounds of both the natural and modern world can inspire and manipulate the way we move.
 We also have the option to block out all sound.
 Just like we can do movement mirroring (copying another’s movements), we can also attempt to sound mirror any and every sound, even if they are industrial.

 The major vowels are A O U E I. With each vowel, we can form a pitch gradient, going from our natural lowest to highest.